JeffreyPhelps/BAMazon/README.md

 # BAMazon

-Created during Week 12 of Rutgers Coding Bootcamp.
+Created during module 12 of the University of Denver Web Dev Bootcamp.
 The goal was to create an Amazon-like store front using Node.js and MySQL.

 ## Getting Started